sign-language-translator/sign-language-translator/README.md

 ## Credits and Gratitude

-This project started in October 2021 as a BS Computer Science final year project with 3 students and 1 supervisor at PUCIT.
+This project started in October 2021 as a BS Computer Science final year project with 3 students and 1 supervisor.
 After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2023-07-11.

 Immense gratitude towards:

 - [Mudassar Iqbal](https://github.com/mdsrqbl) for leading and coding the project so far.
 - Rabbia Arshad for help in initial R&D and web development.
 - Waqas Bin Abbas for assistance in video data collection process.
-- Dr Kamran Malik for teaching us AI, setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.
+- Kamran Malik for setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.
 - [Hamza Foundation](https://www.youtube.com/@pslhamzafoundationacademyf7624/videos) (especially Ms Benish, Ms Rashda & Mr Zeeshan) for agreeing for collaboration and providing the reference clips, hearing-impaired performers for data creation, and creating the text2gloss dataset.
 - [UrduHack](https://github.com/urduhack/urduhack) (espacially Ikram Ali) for their work on Urdu character normalization.